Flutist – Educator

 F E A T U R E D R E V I E W S

-Dr. Eisenreich has extensive training and teaching experience in Dalcroze Eurhythmics, Orff Schulwerk, Suzuki Flute, Conversational Solfege, First Steps in Music, World Music Drumming, Kindermusik, Musikgarten, Modern Band, and Zumbini.
-This broad pedagogical background shapes her work as a well-rounded and versatile educator, allowing her to connect with students of all ages and learning styles through a wide variety of approaches.
-She is also the developer of Sing Move Play, an approach that integrates singing, movement, and play to foster creativity and joyful music-making in young learners.
-Her current research interests in early childhood and elementary music build upon these foundations, focusing on music, movement, and creativity; interdisciplinary and multicultural approaches; and the incorporation of popular music that engages and inspires students.
+Dr. Eisenreich brings extensive training and teaching experience in Dalcroze Eurhythmics, Orff Schulwerk, Suzuki Flute, Conversational Solfege, First Steps in Music, World Music Drumming, Kindermusik, Musikgarten, Modern Band, and Zumbini.
+This broad pedagogical background informs her work as a versatile educator and curriculum developer.
+Her current research interests in early childhood and elementary music build upon these foundations, focusing on music, movement, and creativity; interdisciplinary and multicultural approaches; and the incorporation of popular music that meaningfully engages and inspires students.

 Prior to Slippery Rock University, she served on the faculty at Baldwin Wallace Conservatory, Barry University, Towson University, the Frost Preparatory Program, and was the former Outreach and Program Coordinator at the University of Miami, Frost School of Music.
 Dr. Eisenreich completed her D.M.A. and M.M. in Flute Performance with an emphasis in Music Education at the University of Miami, Frost School of Music, studying with Trudy Kane.

 Dr. Cassandra Eisenreich is a GRAMMY-nominated educator, a recipient of the Yamaha 40 Under 40 award, and has been recognized nationally for her innovative and impactful contributions to music education.
-Her honors also include the PMEA Citation of Excellence and the SRU President's Civic Engagement Ambassador Award.
+Her honors also include the Music for All Advocacy in Action Award, PMEA Citation of Excellence and the SRU President's Civic Engagement Ambassador Award.